Sara Sheridan: Work

 Sheridan occasionally appears as a commenter on TV and radio in the UK.
 She has reported from both Tallinn, Estonia and Sharjah, United Arab Emirates for BBC Radio 4.
 She has contributed to several British newspapers, including writing blog articles for The Guardian in 2011, 2012, 2013 and 2014.
 She also appeared, talking about history and feminism on RTE radio in 2017 and 2018.
 In 2017 she wrote a Love Letter to Europe which was published on the cover of The National newspaper.
 In 2013 she spoke about The History of the Lady on BBC Radio 4's Woman's Hour.
 Sheridan also writes blog articles for the Huffington Post and occasionally writes for the BBC online and as a cultural commentator on BBC Radio Scotland.
-She has written 2 five-part radio plays for BBC Radio 4.
+Two of her five-part radio plays have been broadcast on BBC Radio Four.

 Sheridan also writes TV tie-in books.
 Her first, for the second series of ITV's hit drama series, Victoria was based on the early married life of Queen Victoria (2017) and the second for ITV's adaptation of Jane Austen's last, unfinished novel, Sanditon (2019).
-Two of her five-part radio plays have been broadcast on BBC Radio Four.